American neutralizes an aggressive passenger trying to hijack a plane

 Parente decided not to sit still when one of the young women asked, "Sir, please, I need your help."

-The incident occurred at the beginning of the final leg of the flight from Seoul (South Korea) to Seattle (Washington) - the passenger screamed at the top of his lungs, trying to get to the steering wheel of the plane.
+The incident occurred at the beginning of the final stage of the flight from Seoul (South Korea) to Seattle (Washington) - the passenger screamed at the top of his lungs, trying to get to the steering wheel of the plane.

 “This was my worst fear since 11/XNUMX,” Parente said.
 "I panicked."